-Discover South Australia’s Gawler Ranges National Park.
-Famous for rugged rock formations, red soil and distinctive crevices, etched deep into the land.
+South Australia’s Gawler Ranges National Park is famous for its rugged rock formations, red soil and distinctive crevices, etched deep into the land.

 An ancient landscape